Unrated and Rated Chess Tournaments for children in Denver and the Front Range! (see bottom of this page for Summer tournaments)

 To look up your rating, click here

-The Chess Academy of Denver Summer Rated Chess Tournaments are held for rated players only who range in strength from newly rated players to some of Colorado's best scholastic chess players.
-Most scholastic chess tournaments have Unrated and Rated Sections.
-Young students who are new to chess should not be mislead into playing in rated tournaments at the start of their tournament careers.
-Students should start in the Unrated Sections, and after gaining tournament experience and showing good results, can then move up into the Rated Sections.
+Young students who are new to chess tournaments should start out in the Unrated Sections, and after gaining tournament experience and showing good results, can then move up into the Rated Sections.
 Rated Sections require joining the United States Chess Federation, Unrated Sections do not.
-Children who are mislead into playing in Rated tournaments in the beginning of their career, typically get beaten badly by those with greater tournament experience when playing in city-wide and state-wide rated events, get discouraged, and quit the game.
-You should question anyone's knowledge or integrity who suggests that your child play in rated tournaments before achieving success in an Unrated Section of a tournament.
+Children who play in Rated tournaments in the beginning of their career, typically get beaten badly by those with greater tournament experience when playing in city-wide and state-wide rated events, get discouraged, and quit the game.
 Call Todd at 303-770-6696 to discuss whether or not your child is ready to play in rated tournaments.
-For Unrated and Rated Sections, play in the Denver Scholastic Chess Series (below) or the Colorado Springs Scholastic Chess Series.
-These tournaments are run by credible Colorado chess organizers who have combined experience running scholastic chess events in Colorado for well over 35 years, with a proven track record of putting on safe, well-run, and appropriate-level events.

 Colorado Master Chess, Inc. All rights reserved.